Great British Menu: Final week

 in the final week, the winning eight chefs battled for their dishes to be part of the final banquet menu.
 Each day, the chefs cooked one of their courses for the four judges, who each marked the dish out of a possible ten points.
 The three highest-scoring dishes for each course went forward for consideration for the final menu.
 Unlike previous finals weeks, the judges eliminated some dishes based on their performance in the previous round; unless the chefs had made significant changes in response to the feedback received at the regional final, the judges did not wish to taste and score the unsuitable course a second time.
-The Olympic banquet was shown in the final show, which was broadcast on 8 June, with all four dishes being prepared and presented for 100 guests.
+The Olympic banquet was held in the Painted Hall at the Old Royal Naval College in Greenwich, London and was broadcast on 8 June, with all four dishes being prepared and presented for 100 guests.